-Abstract: EMI can often be reduced by selectively filtering various parts of a given system.
-One common method employed by designers is to split the groundplane near the chassis and route I/O lines over the split.
-The rationale is based on providing a large series impedance to common-mode currents on the I/O lines.
+EMI can often be reduced by selectively filtering various parts of a given system.
+One common method employed by designers is to provide a large series impedance by splitting the groundplane near the chassis and routing I/O lines over the split.
 In this manner, PCB designers hope to lower the level of noise currents contributing to radiation.
 This work studies the efficacy of the groundplane split as a deterrent for EMI associated with I/O lines being driven against other extended reference structures.
 A test-board was developed to analyze the impedance of the groundplane split with various configurations.

-I. INTRODUCTION
+This study concludes that the groundplane split is an ineffective method for reducing high-frequency EMI associated with I/O lines being driven against extended reference structures.